pulumi/docs/pulumi-hugo/themes/default/content/cloud-engineering/_index.md

     description: |
         Cloud engineers use cloud resources to build shared services platforms and reusable infrastructure components.
     items:
-        - title: Standard Programming Languages
+        - title: General-Purpose Programming Languages
           description: |
-            Define infrastructure in Node.js, Python, Go, and .NET and use standard constructs like loops and conditionals.
-This enables more flexibility and reduces complexity compared to domain-specific languages.
+            Define infrastructure with general-purpose programming languages like TypeScript/JavaScript, Python, Go, .NET, and Java and use standard constructs like loops and conditionals.
+This gives you more flexibility and reduces complexity compared to domain-specific languages.
+You could also use markup languages like YAML as a simple way for consuming complex infrastructure modeled in general-purpose languages.

         - title: Broad Development Ecosystem
           description: |